WCutePy/Cell-Viewer/README.md

 ## Through docker
-Running through Docker is simple, just
-`docker-compose up --build`
+Running and launching through Docker is simple, just `docker-compose up --build`
 It should then run at http://localhost:5085
 If to be found outside of a VM, it will run at OPEN_URL:OPEN_PORT an example is: https://example.com:0000